MRCIEU/epigenetics-journal-club/readme.md

 ## How candidate papers are selected

+Candidate papers are all those published since the last meeting that

+1. come up in a pubmed query (saved in "data/pubmed-query.txt"), OR

+2. cite a paper presented in a previous journal club (saved in "data/presented.txt") AND

+3. do not appear in  journal whose name is in "data/blacklisted.txt" AND

-Candidate papers are all those published since the last meeting that come up in a pubmed query (saved in "data/pubmed-query.txt") or cite a paper presented in a previous journal club (saved in "data/presented.txt").
-Any papers that have come up in previous searches but were not selected for presentation are ignored (saved in "data/ignore.txt").
+4. has not come up in previous searches but was not selected for presentation (these are papers are saved in "data/ignore.txt").

 ## Generating a list of candidate papers